narner/MyWebsite/content/notes/The Causes of Latency in Computing Systems, and Why Exactly It Frustrates Us - April 6, 2022.md

 ---
-title: "Push Notifications and The Tyrrany of Stolen Attention"
+title: "The Causes of Latency in Computing Systems, and Why Exactly It Frustrates Us"
 date: "2022-04-06"

 ---